eylonK14/EvilTwin/README.md

 ### Recommended Platform: DragonOS

 We highly recommend using [DragonOS](https://github.com/DragonOS-Community/DragonOS) for this project.
-DragonOS is a penetration testing distribution based on Ubuntu that comes pre-installed with all necessary wireless tools and drivers.
+DragonOS is a penetration testing distribution based on Ubuntu, pre-installed with all necessary wireless tools and drivers.
 This will save you significant setup time and ensure compatibility with wireless hardware.

 ### Hardware Requirements
 - **Two WiFi interfaces REQUIRED**:
-  - Built-in WiFi adapter (for creating fake AP)
+  - Built-in WiFi adapter (for creating a fake AP)
   - External USB WiFi adapter with monitor mode support (for scanning and deauth attacks)
 - **Recommended External Adapter**: EDUP AX3000 USB WiFi Adapter or similar
   - Supports monitor mode and packet injection